cedromirror/talkcartservice/frontend/docs/media-fixes-verification.md

 The following test pages have been created to verify the fixes:

-1. `/test-media-posts` - Basic media post testing
+1. `/test-video-fix` - Video playback specific testing
-2. `/test-video-playback` - Video playback specific testing
+2. `/comprehensive-test` - Complete testing solution
-3. `/verify-media-fixes` - Automated verification with manual steps
+3. `/final-media-verification` - Final verification with error boundaries
-4. `/comprehensive-media-test` - Complete testing solution

 ## Manual Verification Steps